 Use this approach for a funnel shape with differentiated steps.

 Sales funnels with a real funnel shape look much better than a bar funnel.
-They also allow you to differentiate each step with a different color and use the funnel as a color legend.
+They also allow you to differentiate each step with a different colour and use the funnel as a colour legend.
 Adam Crahen published a great viz and blog post explaining a simple and powerful technique to build this kind of funnel.
-Adam’s approach consists of duplicating the measure you want to use to draw your funnel (like we did in the previous step) and sharing the same axis with the Measure Values field.
+Adam’s approach consists of duplicating the measure you want to use to draw your funnel (like we did in the previous step) and sharing the same axis with the Measure values field.
 This is how it looks:

-This approach is the most advanced, but it’s not complicated if you want a filled funnel shape with steps differentiated by color.
+This approach is the most advanced, but it’s not complicated if you want a filled funnel shape with steps differentiated by colour.